-- a.
-Measure the rms noise voltage (E{ms}) at the amplifier output. - b.
-Turn on the 419 Precision Pulse Generator and adjust the pulser output to any convenient readable voltage, E_o , as determined by the oscilloscope.
+b.
+Turn on the 4I9 precision pulse generator and adjust the pulser output to any convenient readable voltage, E_o, as determined by the oscilloscope.

-The full width at half maximum (FWHM) resolution spread due to amplifier noise is then where E{dial} is the pulser dial reading in MeV and 2.35 is the factor for rms to FWHM.
+The full-width-half-maximum (FWHM) resolution spread due to amplifier noise is then where E{dial} is the pulser dial reading in MeV, and 2.35 is the factor for rms to FWHM.
 For average-responding voltmeters such as the Hewlett-Packard 400D, the measured noise must be multiplied by 1.13 to calculate the rms noise.

-$$N(FWHM) = \frac{2.35 E{rms} E{dial}}{E{o}}$$
+$$N(FWHM) = \frac{2.35 \ E{rms} \ E{dial}}{E_o}$$

-The resolution spread will depend on the total input capacitance, since the capacitance degrades the signal-to-noise ratio much faster than the noise.
+The resolution spread will depend on the total input capacitance, because the capacitance degrades the signal-to-noise ratio much faster than the noise.

-DETECTOR NOISE-RESOLUTION
+DETECTOR NOISE-RESOLUTION MEASUREMENTS

-MEASUREMENTS The measurement just

-described can be made with a biased detector

-instead of the external capacitor that would be used

-to simulate detector capacitance.
-The resolution

-spread will be larger because the detector

-contributes both noise and capacitance to the input.

-The detector noise-resolution spread can be

-isolated from the amplifier noise spread if the

-detector capacity is known, since

-$$(N{\text{det}})^2 + (N{\text{amp}})^2 = (N{\text{total}})^2$$ where N{total} is the total resolution spread and N{amp} is the electronic resolution spread when the detector is replaced by its equivalent capacitance.
+The measurement just described can be made with a biased detector instead of the external capacitor that would be used to simulate detector capacitance.
+The resolution spread will be larger because the detector contributes both noise and capacitance to the input.
+The detector noiseresolution spread can be isolated from the amplifier noise spread if the detector capacitance is known, since where N{total} is the total resolution spread, and N{elec} is the electronic resolution spread when the detector is replaced by its equivalent capacitance.

+$$(N{Det})^2 + (N{Elec})^2 = (N{Total})^2$$

-The detector noise tends to increase with bias voltage while the detector capacitance decreases, thus reducing the resolution spread.
+The detector noise tends to increase with bias voltage, while the detector capacitance decreases.
 The net change in resolution spread will depend upon which effect is dominant.
-Figure 4.5 shows curves of typical noise-resolution spread versus bias voltage, using data from several ORTEC silicon surface-barrier semiconductor radiation detectors.
+Figure 4.7 shows curves of typical noise-resolution spread versus bias voltage using data from several ORTEC silicon surface-barrier semi-conductor radiation detectors.

-Fig. 4.5.
+Fig. 4.7.
 Noise as a Function of Bias Voltage.

-AMPLIFIER NOISE-RESOLUTION MEASUREMENTS USING MCA Probably the most convenient method of making resolution measurements is with a pulse height analyzer (Fig. 4.6.)
+A M P L I F I E R NOISE-RESOLUTION MEASUREMENTS USING MCA

+Probably the most convenient method of making resolution measurements is with a pulse height analyzer, as shown by the setup illustrated in Fig. 4.8.

-Fig. 4.6.
+Fig. 4.8.
 System for Measuring Resolution with a Pulse Height Analyzer.